 Or is it “It’s not going the way I want but I’m not going to give up, I’m DOING it!
 Let’s give it another try”.

 To really, truly, wholeheartedly get under the skin of your own thought patterns and habits, you’ll have to be willing to examine what you’re telling yourself.

-Here is a tip to get started – Pick a situation at work or home this weekend with the pure intention to just observe your thoughts for twenty minutes and see what you learn.
+Here is a tip to get started – Pick a situation at work or home this weekend with the pure intention to just observing your thoughts for twenty minutes and seeing what you learn.
 Write down the key messages.
-You’ll be amazed about what you learn!

 4. Keep going inwards and JOY shows up!

 So what do you do with all this insight about yourself?